SIakovlev/CarND_Term1_P4/writeup.md

     est = np.linalg.lstsq(a=A, b=y)[0]
     return est[::-1
 ```
 Another reason to use regularisation is bad conditioning of fitting problem - i.e. it is quite sensitive to noise in the data.
-Alos I have added [exponential smoothing](https://www.wikiwand.com/en/Exponential_smoothing) in order to increase robustness against detection errors:
+Also I have added [exponential smoothing](https://www.wikiwand.com/en/Exponential_smoothing) in order to increase robustness against detection errors:

 ```python
    left_fit = betha*np.polyfit(lefty, leftx, 2) + (1-betha)*left_fit